 Air assault is the next evolution in Airborne technique.
 It’s the future.
 Air assault has been used more in the war on terror than parachute operations.
 The last time the US Army conducted a combat jump/parachute operation was in the opening stages of operations for Iraqi freedom when the 173rd Airborne Brigade jumped in northern Iraq.

 The tactical advantage of air assault operations (not just the act of repelling) over fast roping is speed, equipment infiltration, and increased deception.

-Ground Force Commanders would rather land a UH-60 and debark all troops in 5–10 seconds rather than have the Blackhawk hover for 30–60 seconds while 12 troops slide down the lines.
+Ground Force Commanders would instead land a UH-60 and debark all troops in 5–10 seconds rather than have the Blackhawk hover for 30–60 seconds while 12 troops slide down the lines.
 The Blackhawk is under much greater danger hovering than briefly landing.

 Air Assault allows troops to debark with full combat loads and move quickly.
-All the times I’ve fast roped, my ruck, and my teammate’s rucks were lower on a separate line, which exposed us for a longer period while we recovered the rucks.
+All the times I’ve fast roped, my ruck and my teammate’s rucks were lower on a separate line, which exposed us for a longer period while we recovered the rucks.

-Air Assault vs Fast Rope
+Air Assault vs. Fast Rope

 Air assault can be done from fixed-wing aircraft.
 Fast roping can only be done by rotorcraft.
 This has several implications: